marinednadude/NOAA-PMEL-OME-Kelly-Metazoan-16S-PCR-Protocol-BeBOP-/NOAA-PMEL-OME-Kelly-Metazoan-16S-PCR-Protocol-BeBOP.md

 This protocol is for amplifying the 16S large subunit ribosomal RNA mitochondrial gene in eukaryotes.
 The primers (forward: 16s_Metazoa_fwd, reverse: 16s_Metazoa_rev) were first presented in [Kelly et al. 2016](https://doi.org/10.7717/peerj.2444).
 The target amplicon size is 114–140 base pairs.

 This primer set targets metazoan organisms (e.g., molluscs, arthropods, and vertebrates).
-Important note: this primer also amplifies non-target organisms, including single-celled phytoplankton (e.g., dinoflagellates, diatoms, and haptophytes), although to a much lesser degree than the Leray CO1 marker set [Gold et al. 2022](https://doi.org/10.7717/peerj.14071).
+Important note: this primer also amplifies non-target organisms, including single-celled phytoplankton (e.g., dinoflagellates, diatoms, and haptophytes), although to a much lesser degree than the Leray COI marker set [Gold et al. 2022](https://doi.org/10.7717/peerj.14071).

 The protocol presented here is intended as the first PCR of a two-step PCR next-generation sequencing library preparation using Illumina Nextera Unique Dual Indices.
 Our written protocol does not include the second PCR step in which unique library-specific barcodes are attached to each round 1 PCR product.

 ### Method Description and Rationale

-This protocol was chosen because it has successfully identified a range of key benthic marine invertebrate species of interest and provides high complementarity to the Leray CO1 target [Gold et al. 2022](https://doi.org/10.7717/peerj.14071).
-Our protocol uses the same polymerase and chemistry as MBARI and MBON Leray CO1 protocols, but is only 25 µL in total reaction volume.
+This protocol was chosen because it has successfully identified a range of key benthic marine invertebrate species of interest and provides high complementarity to the Leray COI target [Gold et al. 2022](https://doi.org/10.7717/peerj.14071).
+Our protocol uses the same polymerase and chemistry as MBARI and MBON Leray COI protocols, but is only 25 µL in total reaction volume.
 We used the CaleDNA thermocycling conditions described in Gold et al. 2022 given the previous success of the method.
-We intentionally chose this protocol to promote harmonization of ocean biomolecular observations and allow PMEL OME to utilize existing lab reagents used for other targets used in the lab (e.g., Leray CO1).
+We intentionally chose this protocol to promote harmonization of ocean biomolecular observations and allow PMEL OME to utilize existing lab reagents used for other targets used in the lab (e.g., Leray COI).

 This amplification protocol is accessible to most molecular biology labs.